 Originally part of Rancho Santa Teresa, the ranch and surrounding 20-acre property are what remains of a nearly 10,000-acre parcel granted to Jose Joaquin Bernal by the Mexican Government in 1834.
 While most of the original rancho parcel has been developed into suburban neighborhoods, the Bernal-Gulnac-Joice Ranch has been continuously owned and worked by Bernal descendants as a family-operated ranch until 1980.

 Interpretive panels throughout the park highlight the Bernal family’s history and lifestyle as well as their evolving businesses, from cattle ranching to fruit production, mirroring the Santa Clara Valley’s own expansion and changing economic base.
-Over the years, the ranch and adjacent spring have supported a water company, cinnabar mine and marl (fertilizer) mine in addition to the more lucrative cattle and agricultural operations.
+Over the years, the ranch and adjacent spring have supported a water company, cinnabar mine and marl (fertilizer) quarry in addition to the more lucrative cattle and agricultural operations.

 Check the calendar of park activities for family programs and events at the Bernal-Gulnac-Joice Ranch and other Santa Clara County Parks.